Eoinmark/Python-Projects/Cyclistic_CaseStudy.md

 merged_df.to_csv('Cyclistic_data.csv', index=False)
 ```
-Python were used for this process, specfically through os library, to get the files and the pandas library to merge them into one.
-To verify if the merging is correct, the created dataframe was previewed using the ``` display() ``` function.
-Upon examination of the preview of the dataframe shown below, there seems to be no problem except for some null values which will be addressed on the next step which is data cleaning.
+Python was used for this process, specifically through os library, to get the files and the pandas library to merge them into one.
+To verify if the merging is correct, the created data frame was previewed using the ``` display() ``` function.
+Upon examination of the preview of the data frame shown below, there seems to be no problem except for some null values which will be addressed on the next step which is data cleaning.
 ```
 display(merged_df)
 ```
 ![image](https://github.com/Eoinmark/Data-Analytics-Portfolio/assets/145372680/63e28495-8d2c-40cd-af46-6d68cd5146fa)

 #### Data Cleaning
-A clean data ensures an accurate analysis.
+Clean data ensures an accurate analysis.
 Data cleaning is then the next step in processing the data since the dataset used in not yet clean.
 First duplicate entries must be removed as this could skew our result.
 For this, ```the duplicated().sum()``` function is used.

 ```
 merged_df.duplicated().sum()